 Round 3 - making the square shape

-Do not crochet a loop between the double crochets.
+Do not chain 1 between the double crochets.

-3. Hole 3: Now you should crochet treble crochets.
+Hole 3: Now you should crochet treble crochets.
 Take yarn over your crochet hook twice (you have three loops) and go down in the hole and pick up the yarn and pull through.
 Yarn over again and pull through 2 loops.
-Yarn over and pull through two loops again and yan over one last time and pull through the last two loops.
-Do the same thing two more times.
-Crochet two loops, and then three treble crochets in the same hole.
+Yarn over and pull through two loops again and yan over one last time and pull through the last 2 loops.
+Do the same thing 2 more times.
+Chain 2, and then 3 treble crochets in the same hole.
 This is the first corner.

 Repeat holes 1-3 three times more so you have four sides.
 Finish by going through the first stitch on the lap, picking up yarn and pulling through all loops.
 Cut off and fasten the yarn tails.